d-kavinraja/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by: MOHAMED RIDWAN A
+ Developed by: Kavinraja D

- RegisterNumber: 212223110030
+ RegisterNumber: 212222240047